The Bilingual Mental Lexicon Interdisciplinary Approaches Edited by: Aneta Pavlenko

 How are words organized in the bilingual mind?
 How are they linked to concepts?
 How do bi- and multilinguals process words in their multiple languages?
 The first aim of this volume is to offer up-to-date answers to these questions.
 Its second aim is to provide readers with detailed step-by-step introductions to a variety of methodological approaches used to investigate the bilingual lexicon, from traditional neurocognitive and psycholinguistic approaches to the more recent ones that examine language use in context.

-Dr. Aneta Pavlenko is an Associate Professor at the College of Education, Temple University, Philadelphia, US.
-She has lectured widely in Europe, North America, and Japan and has published numerous scientific articles and book chapters on psycholinguistics of bilingualism and second language acquisition.
-She is the author of Emotions and Multilingualism (Cambridge University Press, 2005, winner of the BAAL Prize), co-author of Crosslinguistic Influence in Language and Cognition (with Scott Jarvis, Routledge, 2008) and editor or co-editor of several volumes, including Bilingual Minds: Emotional Experience, Expression, and Representation (Multilingual Matters, 2006).
+Dr. Aneta Pavlenko is an Associate Professor at the College of Education, Temple University, Philadelphia, USA.
+She has lectured widely in Europe, North America, and Japan, and published numerous scientific articles and book chapters on sociolinguistics and psycholinguistics of bilingualism and second language acquisition.
+She is an author of Emotions and Multilingualism (Cambridge University Press, 2005), co-author of Crosslinguistic Influence in Language and Cognition (with Scott Jarvis; Routledge, 2008), editor of Bilingual Minds (Multilingual Matters, 2006) and co-editor of Negotiation of Identities in Multilingual Contexts (Multilingual Matters, 2004).